FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ---
 layout: advice
-title: Modern Guide to OAuth description: No just another OAuth tutorial.
+title: Modern Guide to OAuth
+description: Not just another OAuth tutorial.
 This guide walks you through all of the real use-cases of OAuth in clear and simple detail.
 image: advice/oauth-device-authorization-article.png
 author: Brian Pontarelli
-category: OAuth
+categories: oauth
 date: 2020-10-06
 dateModified: 2020-10-06
 ---